MakerSpaceLeiden/makerspaceleiden-crm/README.md

 - Some 10's of machines
 - Low 100's of users

+## Email 'rules'

+- User changes his/her details -> email trustees
+- Someone adds instructions -> email trustees ? deelnemers ?
+- Any mutations on storage space - email deelnemers Email owner separare if the change is made by someone else but the owner.
+  Email trusteeds if > 30 days or extension on a auto-approve 30 days.
+- Box changes - email trusteeds
+  Email owner separare if the change is made by someone else but the owner.

 # Current design

 - Normal Django users; Members adds a field to that (form on file).
 May